codeburnerframework/router/README.md

 ### Performance

-Codeburner project create packages with performance in focus, the Codeburner Router was compared with [Nikic's fast route](https://github.com/nikic/fastroute) a fast and base package for several route systems, including the [Laravel](laravel.com) and [SlimFramework](slimframework.com).
+Codeburner project create packages with performance in focus, the Codeburner Router was compared with [Nikic's fast route](https://github.com/nikic/fastroute) a fast and base package for several route systems, including the [Laravel](http://laravel.com) and [SlimFramework](http://slimframework.com).

 The Tests reveals that Codeburner Router can be in average **70% faster** while give a full abstraction level of handling routes.
-Here are some [blackfire](blackfire.io) comparison of two scripts that maps 100 routes with several arguments and execute them.
-The comparison can be found [here](), the script for codeburner router [here]() and the script for fastroute [here]().
+Here are some [blackfire](http://blackfire.io) comparison of two scripts that maps 100 routes with several arguments and execute them.
+More details about the benchmark including the comparisons and the script will be published asap.

 ### Connecting URLs to Code